 The Tulane School of Architecture's location in uptown New Orleans provides an unmatched cultural and urban context within which to study architecture as a creative, cultural and social practice.

-The Tulane School of Architecture offers two studio based summer courses that introduce high school students to the study and practice of architecture.
-Each course is offered as a two-week residential session.
+For the 2021 summer sessions, the Tulane School of Architecture is offering two studio based summer courses that introduce high school students to the study and practice of architecture.
+Each course is offered as both a two-week residential session and a two-week online session.
+The residential and online courses will run simultaneously, but be taught by professors with separate sets of students.
 Students can enroll in one or both courses.

 At the completion of each course, high school students will receive 3 credit hours and an official Tulane transcript.
 Students who opt to participate in both sessions will receive 6 credits along with a great introduction to the full spectrum of design and making.